digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 > NOTE: each of the following plugs are the same as above, but with some variation to active pins and latching

+> NOTE: other buttons apart from those listed below are available, but these are not included due to limited resources

 ### Specifics - TCS button
 On models where a Traction control System is present, a Traction control button can be found.
 This button has 4 accessible pins, and is a momentary switch: